XinTongBUPT/plz/README.md

   files are recompiled when any "*.[ch]" file changes. touching a C file will cause a recompile, which touches the object files, which causes the ELF file to be rebuilt.

-- a task can also say it should be run before or after any other task.

-- all basic shelljs commands are available in the global context, as well as a version of "exec" that returns a promise (in case you want to do some sequential "exec"s).

 - the syntax is something like: